sarahj-hall/Antonucci_Hall_Huang_Kuehn_ENV872_FinalProject/README.md

 ## Summary

 This repository contains code and data for the investigators' Duke Nicholas School of the Environment ENVIRON872 Environmental Data Exploration Final Course Project in the Fall of 2025.
 The data used for analysis was event-correlated power outage data from the Pacific Northwest National Laboratory (PNNL).
-Temporal trends in number and length of power outages were analyzed for four states (x,y,z,w).
+Temporal trends in the number and length of power outages were analyzed for CA, TX, FL, PA from 2015 to 2023.

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>

 ## Investigators